ruslanaprus/goit-academy-dev-hw06/README.md

 #### Configuration Setup

 The file `config.properties` contains the configuration for both PostgreSQL and SQLite databases.
-You can set database credentials and URLs in this file:
+This file points to credentials stored securely elsewhere.

 ```properties
 # Postgres Database Configurations